CryptoTopG/FLASH-BTC-USDT/README.md

 ## Overview

+# 🪄 NEW UPDATE: Now powered by AI, Rapid Flasher is the first flashing tool to be fully powered by AI technologies

 Rapid Flasher is a powerful tool for Bitcoin and USDT flashing, it has an easy to use interface.

 ## Features